sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 ## In My Personal Life I've Learned:
 - Instead of forcing something too hard, allow it to flow naturally.
 There's a reason why there are obstacles in your path.
 Even water doesn't resist; it always finds its natural course.
+- Stop fighting your fears, your emotions... it's part of your space.
+The space is you.
+You're only fighting your own self.